colinswan/bmi-calculator/README.md

 2. Navigate into the directory: `cd bmi-calculator`
 3. Install the dependencies: `npm install` or `yarn`
 4. Start the local development server: `npm run dev` or `yarn dev`
+5. Open your preferred browser and navigate to `http://localhost:5173` (or check your terminal for the correct local URL) to start using the BMI calculator.

 ## Contributing